Assassin's Creed Mirage

 Based on my analysis and on UR reports, I identified design problems to see how to improve the feature.

 How could information be presented more clearly?
-My proposal focused on distinguishing between two proximity states: when the player is far from the objective versus when they’re getting close.
+My proposal focused on clearly distinguishing between two proximity states:

 By making each state visually unique and highly reactive to distance changes, players would receive clearer, more immediate feedback: